binod22/binod22/README.md

 ---

 🌟 **About Me**
 - 🎓 Computer Engineering Graduate from Pokhara University (2020-2024).
-- 💻 Currently working as a Software Trainee at **TREELEAF.AI PVT.
-LTD.**
-- 🚀 Enthusiastic about Artificial Intelligence, Machine Learning, and Clean Software Architecture.
+- 🚀 Enthusiastic about Artificial Intelligence, Machine Learning.
-- 🎯 Aspiring to pursue a Master's in Artificial Intelligence.

 ---